-Bed sizeFor this, we took a look at the extremely similar global Ranger to see how it compares.
-And really, every truck has darn near the same bed dimensions with lengths differing by no more than 2.2 inches between short beds, and just 1.3 inches between long beds.
+Bed sizeReally, each of these trucks has darn near the same bed dimensions with lengths differing by no more than 2.2 inches between short beds, and just 1.3 inches between long beds.
 But the longest beds do belong to the Chevy Colorado.
 Second longest long bed goes to Toyota, and second longest short bed goes to Ranger.
+The Jeep has the second shortest bed behind the Frontier.
+The Gladiator is also at a disadvantage to the other trucks in that it's only available with a short bed with crew cab whereas the other trucks have longer bed options.
 The Ranger ties the Frontier for widest maximum bed width, and is just a bit wider at the minimum size than Frontier.
 Chevrolet does not appear to list maximum bed width.
 Neither Ford nor Chevy gave a bed depth, but Toyota outdoes Nissan here by just over an inch.

 For more comparisons, try our car comparison tool.